n123git/yw-cond/docs/format-docs.md

 The header is a 3 byte region at the start of a Cond - this should *always* be `00 00 00` in the actual Cond itself - the engine will process it accordingly.

 ### 1.2 Cond Code (3 bytes)
-a `COND_CODE` is the old name given to a 3-byte (previously thought to be 2-byte) section of a Cond's header now known as two separate parts the uint16 `COND_LENGTH` and uint8 `STACK_PRM.` Sections describing the layout of this section can be found below:
+a `COND_CODE` is the name given to a 3-byte (previously thought to be 2-byte) section of a Cond's header composed of a uint16 `COND_LENGTH` and uint8 `STACK_PRM.` Sections describing the layout of this section can be found below:

 #### 1.2.1 COND_LENGTH
 This uint16 defines the total length excluding itself (and all prior bytes) but including all subsequent bytes within the Cond - including the `STACK_PRM`.